react-cosmos/react-cosmos/CONTRIBUTING.md

 > Working on Cosmos requires Node 8 or newer

-The repo is powered by [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) and [Lerna](https://github.com/lerna/lerna).
-The monorepo structure makes it possible to publish independent packages and still test the project end-to-end.
+[Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) and [Lerna](https://github.com/lerna/lerna) make it possible to publish independent packages and still test the project end-to-end.

 Tools are installed globally in the root node_modules.
 This includes Jest, TypeScript, Webpack, and their corresponding plugins.
 ESLint is also applied globally.
 Creating a new package has less overhead because of this.
 React and Webpack deps are also installed once in the root node_modules to avoid version conflicts or bundling multiple copies of React.